RaeanneZ/FSDP_Mindsphere/README.md

 Need to first `cd` into **both** frontend and backend folder and `npm install` in **both** the folders

-Then in the **frontend** folder, you have to run npm run build to make a set build for the backend to use the frontend pages

 To run the **backend and frontend** at the same time run this in the root folder in terminal

  `npm run dev`